0atman/noboilerplate/scripts/43-ai-is-not-designed-for-you.md

 notes:
 This trend exists across all the GPT tools I have tested, from cloud providers such as OpenAI to running and tweaking my own local models with ollama.

 But that's fine!
-There's SO much value on the left of this graph, for initial research and shallow exploration, you can ABSOLUTELY use a GPT tool to quickly find areas you want to look into deeper for yourself.
+There's SO much value on the left of this graph!
+For initial research and shallow exploration, you can ABSOLUTELY use a GPT tool to quickly find areas you want to look into deeper for yourself.

 However, there are real limits in these generative techniques that you come up against very soon after you start using them for complex work.